arc-eng/cli-demo/generate-rank-select/analysis/analyze-test-results.md

    ```
 ```

-By following these steps, the PR Pilot CLI helps developers quickly identify and fix issues in their code, making the development process more efficient and less error-prone.
+By following these steps, the Arcane CLI helps developers quickly identify and fix issues in their code, making the development process more efficient and less error-prone.